gasilva/dataAndModelsCovid19/README.md

 ```

-Choose country to analyze data by SIRD model.
+Choose country to analyze data by SEAIRD model.
 Some countries are already adjusted.
 Other countries may need extra work to adjust S_0, I_0, R_0 and K_0, i.e., the initial conditions.
 Plus it may required you to set the start date correctly.
 If a delay/lag exist in the recovery or dead data, it may be required to set negative values for R_0 and K_0.
 It may simulate the lag.

 ```python
 #choose country for SIRD model